 And remember these trains arrive on schedule and they depart on time.
 So get to your train platform with plenty of time to spare.

 The third train which is the most expensive but fastest is the KTX which will pop you over to Suwon non-stop from Seoul train station in 25 minutes and continues on to Busan.
 It cost 8400KRW and I took this train by mistake back to Seoul.

 While I bought the ticket I knew something wasn’t right because I paid 2700KRW to get to Suwon.
 It was until I checked both my tickets then I realized I didn’t have a KORAIL ticket, but instead a KTX ticket.
 I know.
 I’m such an idiot.
 Either ways, I learned something new!
-And I’ll just get back to Seoul quicker!
+In any case I’ll just get back to Seoul quicker!

 First Impressions of Suwon